philrz/super/docs/formats/data-model.md

 ### 2.5 Union

-A union represents a value that may be any one of a specific enumeration of two or more unique Zed types that comprise its "union type".
+A union represents a value that may be any one of a specific enumeration of two or more unique data types that comprise its "union type".

-A union type is uniquely defined by an ordered set of unique types (which may be other union types) where the order corresponds to the Zed type system's total order.
+A union type is uniquely defined by an ordered set of unique types (which may be other union types) where the order corresponds to the type system's total order.

 Union values are tagged in that any instance of a union value explicitly conforms to exactly one of the union's types.